wany1601/Programming2/Assignment/P2 - Assignment01.md

   * Copy constructor

-  * toTitleCase(String str): converts a string to title-case, the first character of the word and the first character after each space is uppercase, while all other characters are lowercase, e.g.: "New York"
+  * toTitleCase(String str): converts a string to title-case, the first character of the word and the first character after each space is uppercase, while all other characters are lowercase, e.g.: "New York". the string does not necessary only contains two words.

   * equals(Address address)